Pandappuccino/sdv-npc-aelin/README.md

 ## Contact
 You can reach out to me regarding this mod via [email](mailto:pandappuccino.art@gmail.com) or through [the mod page](https://www.nexusmods.com/stardewvalley/mods/32819) on Nexus Mods.
 Please outline the reason you're reaching out and I'll do my best to get back to you!
 You can contact me for the following things:
 * Bug reports (something doesn't look/work correctly)
-* Adding gift tastes from another mod
+* Adding gift tastes from another mod (I'll be happy to add a patch adding items to his gift tastes!)
 * Expanding this mod with custom NPC interactions
 * Translating this mod to other languages